 AMSET: ab initio scattering and transport¶

-- All inputs easily obtainable from first-principles calculations.
-The primary input for AMSET is an ab initio uniform band structure.
+- Inputs obtainable from first-principles calculations.
+The primary input for AMSET is an uniform band structure calculation.

-- Scattering rates approximated based on common materials properties such as phonon frequencies and dielectric constants.
+- Scattering rates calculated in the Born approximation using common materials properties such as phonon frequencies and dielectric constants.

-- Transport properties calculated by solving the iterative Boltzmann transport equation.
+- Transport properties calculated through the Boltzmann transport equation.

-- Heavily optimised code that can run on a personal laptop.
-High-performance computing clusters not necessary.
+- Efficient implementation that can run on a personal laptop.

 Supported ab initio codes

-Currently, AMSET is best integrated with VASP, however, support for additional periodic DFT codes will be added in the future.
+Currently, AMSET only supports VASP calculations, however, additional periodic DFT codes will be added in the future.

 The scattering mechanisms currently implemented in AMSET are: